BrickMMO/tasks/digital-presence.markdown

 To complete this task, follow these steps:

 1. Design a brand for your online presence.
-2. Create a profile and/or banner images.
+2. Create profile and/or banner images.
-3. Determine which online assets will be ustilized for your onine presence.
+3. Determine which online assets will be utilized for your online presence.
 I use my portfolio, LinkedIn, YouTube, GitHub and Instgram.
 4. Apply brand to all online assets.

 ## Submitting this Task